 Q: I was certified through the IMIC.
 How does recertification work for me?

 A: IMBA acquired the IMIC in January 2013 and grandfathered all certified instructors and ride guides into the ICP.
-Everyone was given a January 1, 2013, start date regardless of their date with the IMIC.
+Everyone was given a January 1, 2013, start date regardless of his or her date with the IMIC.
 Annual dues plus in-person courses every four years are applicable to everyone.

 Q: What if I'm unable to pay my ICP dues, but don't want to lose my status?

-A: If annual dues are not paid at your expiration date, you will no longer be current as an ICP instructor or guide and will be uneligible for any ICP benefits.
-If you lapse for more than a year from your original expriation date, you will be required to take an in-person course to regain status.
+A: If annual dues are not paid at your expiration date, you will no longer be current as an ICP instructor or guide and will be ineligible for any ICP benefits.
+If your certification lapses for more than a year from your original expiration date, you will be required to take an in-person course to regain status.